How to find a counsellor

 Most people that start counselling have something in particular that’s causing them difficulties, whether it’s anxiety, stress, depression, grief, relationship issues, or something else.
 For others, it can be a feeling of uncertainty – something about how they’re feeling just isn’t quite right.

-If something specific is bothering you, or getting in the way of living your life, you can use our search to find a counsellor that can specifically help with that area.
+If something specific is bothering you, or getting in the way of living your life, you can use our ‘What’s worrying you?‘ drop-down menu to find a counsellor that can specifically help with that area.

 Search by type of therapy